andrej-moor/sTudoo/docs/technical-docs/installation.md

 ```
 The output of the command should be a long cryptic string of characters as shown under the command above.

-Copy the string to your clipboard, switch to the terminal of ther remote server and import the key with the following command.
+Copy the string to your clipboard, switch to the terminal of the remote server and import the key with the following command.

 ```
 $ echo <copy-your-key-here> >> ~/.ssh/authorized_keys